rmoehn/cartpole/interruptibility/questions.md

-In my first report I wrote as if I was sure of what I'd found.
+In my old notebook I wrote as if I was sure of what I'd found.
 I even tried to hide flaws.
 I have learned better.
 In this report I do the opposite: I ask questions about what I found.